Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Statute of Limitations

-These are important laws to get familiar with.
-Your car has to be registered and insured to go on the road.
+These are essential laws to familiarize yourself with.
+Your car must be registered and insured to be on the road.
 If not, you’ll pay.

 REAL ID

-The Rocky Mountain State is compliant with the REAL ID Act passed by Congress and enforced by Homeland Security.
-Take a look at this news clip from when the REAL ID act requirements were announced in Colorado.
+The Rocky Mountain State complies with the REAL ID Act passed by Congress and is enforced by Homeland Security.
+Look at this news clip from when the REAL ID Act requirements were announced in Colorado.

 This means that a Colorado-issued driver’s license or state ID is an acceptable form of identification at federal facilities, airports, and nuclear power plants.